Spousal SupportDedicated Toronto Family Law lawyers for spousal support

 - The age and health of the respective parties

 - The age of the parties’ children, if applicable

 The amount of and duration of spousal support is determined in consultation with the Spousal Support Advisory Guidelines, which offer ranges of support to be considered on a case by case basis taking into consideration all of the other relevant factors of an individual matter.
 Our lawyers work to ensure that our clients’ interests are safeguarded and that all of the relevant factors are considered, whether they are paying or receiving support.

 Uncovering Hidden Income and Assets

 Full disclosure of income and assets is an important factor when determining spousal support awards.
 Failure to disclose finances and assets can lead to serious consequences.
 It can affect a parties’ credibility and lead to serious consequences such as a higher income being imputed than a party actually has and therefore higher support being payable.
 In situations where the other party appears less than forthright with respect to their own disclosure, our lawyers can do everything possible to uncover hidden assets and income, and may engage the assistance of experts where necessary.

-To benefit from the expert advice of our family law group with respect to spousal support considerations, please contact us at 416-863-0125 or send us an email.
+To benefit from the knowledgeable advice of our family law group with respect to spousal support considerations, please contact us at 416-863-0125 or send us an email.